AnnieL1229/foodcom-recipe-analysis/README.md

 ### Result

-Overall, the weighted F1-score **improved from 0.6190 to 0.6278**.
-The most notable improvement was in the prediction of low-rated recipes (Class 0), where the recall and F1-score increased from 0.21 to 0.28.
+Overall, the weighted F1-score **improved from 0.7190 to 0.8278**.
+The most notable improvement was in the prediction of low-rated recipes (Class 0), where the F1-score increased from 0.42 to 0.61.
 The use of SMOTE successfully mitigated the impact of class imbalance, preventing the model from over-prioritizing high-rated recipes.

 ## Fairness Test